Weight Watchers Recipe of the Day: Skinny Apple Brownies

-I made only a couple of changes – using white wheat flour instead of all-purpose and decreasing the butter by half, which results in a slightly lighter healthier apple brownie that, I believe, tastes as good as the original.
+I made only a couple of changes - using white wheat flour instead of all-purpose flour and decreasing the butter by half, which results in a slightly lighter and healthier apple brownie that, I believe, tastes as good as the original.

 Although, the original recipe title is for "Apple Brownies," since these days most of us automatically associate 'brownies' with chocolate, a more appropriate name might be "Apple Nut Bars."

 I adapted this old-fashioned apple brownies recipe from one of my favorite old cookbooks, Cooking Down East by Marjorie Standish, who has been called the Julia Child of Maine.